• About

 “You don’t want to go with the mindset that you will be there for a long time.
 Because then you’ll want to bring something to keep the mind occupied,” Monzur said.
 “Make sitting on the toilet bowl as uninteresting as possible.”

 If you’re having trouble relieving yourself, Xue advised quitting after 10 minutes.
 Instead, walk around a bit, since the motion can stimulate gut muscles to produce a bowel movement.
-Xue also recommended getting hydrated and eating high-fibre foods such as oats and beans to produce regular bowel movements and avoid straining.
+Xue also recommended staying hydrated and eating high-fibre foods, such as oats and beans, to promote regular bowel movements and prevent straining.

 Need to know how much?
 The National Academy of Medicine recommends 2.7 to 3.7 litres of water daily.
 The US Department of Agriculture also recommends 14 grams of fibre for every 1,000 food calories.
 Xue said fibre and water soften the stool, making it easier to pass.